 In this valuation, we again used the PWERM method to allocate value to our common stock as of August 31, 2013.
 For the various scenarios, we utilized a combination of the market approach (e.g., consideration of pre-money IPO value indications from companies in the pharmaceutical and biotechnology industries with similar product candidates and at similar stages of clinical development) and the income approach (e.g., projected future cash flows) to determine the value of our business and ultimately the fair value of our common stock.
-The market approach was used to determine the fair value of remaining private.
 We utilized the following probability-weighted scenarios to determine the equity value of our company: